dreadted/azure-movies-api/README.md

 3. Open your new App Service tree structure by clicking &rsaquo; and got to Deployments / Connect to a GitHub Repository...

    - Choose organization (Your username on GitHub)
    - Choose repository (Must be public?)
      _TODO: Insert solution to this question!
 There might be an answer in [this Microsoft tutorial](https://docs.microsoft.com/sv-se/azure/javascript/tutorial-vscode-azure-app-service-node-01?tabs=bash).
 For now &ndash; let's jump over to Azure Portal instead:_

 4. Go to [Azure Portal](https://portal.azure.com/) and click "App Services" to find your new App Service:

-- Click "Deployment Center" under "Deployment", choose "GitHub" under "Continous Deployment" and click "Authorize"
+   - Click _Deployment Center_ under _Deployment_, choose _GitHub_ under _Continous Deployment_ and click _Authorize_
-- Log in to your GitHub account and press "Continue"
+   - Log in to your GitHub account and click _Continue_
-- Click "App Service Build Service" and click "Continue"
+   - Click _App Service Build Service_ and click _Continue_
    - Choose organization (your GitHub profile name), Repository and master branch
-- Click "Countinue" and "Finish".
+   - Click _Countinue_ and _Finish_.
 Automatic deployment is now activated.

 5. Change your `package.json` setting to: